The Impact of Mobility on Gossip Algorithms: Algorithm and main results

 \subsection{Main results}

-Our main results characterize the benefit (or lack thereof) of mobility in speeding up the convergence of gossip algorithms: \begin{itemize} \item For horizontal mobility on the random geometric graph and the torus, the averaging time improves by at best a constant factor over the case where the agents are not mobile at all:
+Our main results characterize the benefit (or lack thereof) of mobility in speeding up the convergence of gossip algorithms.
+For the network on the grid or torus with no mobility, the averaging time is $\tave^{(\mathrm{torus,none})}(n,\epsilon) = \Theta(n^2 \log \epsilon^{-1})$.
+For the network on the random geometric graph with the connectivity radius chosen as described above, The averaging time is $\tave^{(\mathrm{RGG,none})}(n,\epsilon) = \Theta( \frac{n^2}{\log n} \log \epsilon^{-1})$. \begin{itemize} \item For horizontal mobility on the random geometric graph and the torus, the averaging time improves by at best a constant factor over the case where the agents are not mobile at all:

 \item For bidirectional mobility where each agent initially selects whether to move vertically or horizontally, the convergence time is within a constant factor of full mobility:

 \item For $n$ non-mobile agents on a $\sqrt{n}\times\sqrt{n}$ torus with $m \le n$ agents having full mobility, the convergence time is